 When did CPTPP enter into force?

 The Agreement entered into force on 30 December 2018 after six signatories ratified - Mexico, Japan, Singapore, New Zealand, Australia and Canada.
-Since then, Viet Nam and Peru have also ratified CPTPP with the Agreement entering into force for them 60 days later on 14 January 2019 and 19 September 2021 respectively.
+Since then, Viet Nam, Peru, Malaysia, Chile and Brunei Darussalam have also ratified CPTPP with the Agreement entering into force for them 60 days later on 14 January 2019, 19 September 2021, 29 November 2022, 21 February 2023, and 12 July 2023 respectively.